-We specifically encourage short papers defending new and provoking ideas.
-However, all sizes are accepted.
-Submitted manuscripts are checked before being pre-published on the journal’s website.
+We accept only short papers (20-25 Radical-stylized pages) Submitted manuscripts are checked before being pre-published on the journal’s website.
 The author has two options: anonymous or non-anonymous pre-publication.
 In both cases, editors contact reviewers who are experts in the subject matter.
 Readers of the journal may also submit a review that will be taken into consideration by the editors.
 When a paper is considered acceptable, it falls into the publication category of the journal.

 How to review?

 A review can be submitted by a selected or spontaneous reviewer.
+All reviewers must adhere to the Radical reviewing guidelines.
 After checking the content and degree of expertise, the reviews are sent to the author.
-The latter may choose to take into account the comments of his reviewers in his manuscript and/or reply to them separately.
-Depending on the discussions between the author and his reviewers, editors may or may not choose to publish the paper.
-If the paper is published, discussions revealing relevant debates on the substance of the author’s proposal are also published.
-Thus, reviewers’ work is respected and recognized as a true scientific and publishable work.
+The latter may choose to take into account the comments of their reviewers in their manuscript and/or reply to them separately.
+Depending on the discussions between the author and his reviewers, editors may choose whether to publish the paper or not.
+If the paper is published, discussions revealing relevant debates on the substance of the author’s proposal may also be published through the public reactions.
+Thus, the work of reviewers is respected and recognized as a true scientific and publishable work.
 Reviews can be anonymous or not, at the choice of the reviewers.